mdn/content/files/en-us/web/javascript/reference/global_objects/array/index.md

 // The index of an array’s first element is always 0. fruits[0] // Apple

-// The index of an array’s first element is always 1. fruits[1] // Banana
+// The index of an array’s second element is always 1. fruits[1] // Banana

 // The index of an array’s last element is always one